Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 Job Controller Variants
 -----------------------

-libEnsemble features two variants of its Job Controller that perform identical functions, but are meant to run on different system architectures.
-For most uses, the MPI variant will be satisfactory.
-Some systems like ALCF's Theta require an additional scheduling utility called Balsam_ running on a separate node for job submission to function properly.
+libEnsemble features two variants of its job controller that perform identical functions, but are designed for running on different systems.
+For most uses, the MPI variant will be satisfactory; some systems, such as ALCF's Theta, require an additional scheduling utility called Balsam_ running on a separate node for job submission to function properly.
 The Balsam Job Controller variant interacts with Balsam for this purpose.
 The only user-facing difference between the two is